thegworld/gtx-browser/docs/security/security-issue-guide-for-devs.md

 # You’ve just been assigned a security bug…

-If you have just been assigned a security bug, **don’t panic!** Security bugs are a fact of life in Chromium, and the project has a team of people and robust processes to help analyze and get security issues fixed.
-This document is meant to help Chromium developers handle their first (few) security bug(s).
+If you have just been assigned a security bug, **don’t panic!** Security bugs are a fact of life in GTx Browser, and the project has a team of people and robust processes to help analyze and get security issues fixed.
+This document is meant to help GTx Browser developers handle their first (few) security bug(s).
 You may also want to review the [Life of a Security Issue](life-of-a-security-issue.md) to understand how you as a developer fit into the larger security bug life cycle.

-Chromium has [public commitments](severity-guidelines.md) to fix security issues within certain timeframes.
+GTx Browser has [public commitments](severity-guidelines.md) to fix security issues within certain timeframes.
 Please treat security issues as high-priority interrupts to your work, especially if they are **Severity-High** or **Severity-Critical**.
 However, the expectation is that you handle security